 Gregory is a Hakomi veteran of over 30 years.
 Originally trained in massage therapy, Gregory has always been inspired by conscious, embodied living.
 He has also maintained an avid interest in the many developments in the field of body psychology, including recent advances in neuroscience.
 His training in Buddhist meditation is an important influence both as a clinician and as a pastoral counselor.
 Gregory has taught traditional Hakomi and Resolving Trauma Through the Body classes in the U.S., Europe, Canada and New Zealand since the early 1990s.
 More recently he brought this approach to Japan.
 He also co-designed and taught a graduate level course at Boulder College of Massage Therapy specializing in massage therapy for trauma survivors.
 He has taught the body psychology classes at Lauterstein-Conway School of Massage in Austin, TX.
 His true passion is assisting people to live embodied, purposeful and spiritually connected lives.
-This passion extends into his group work which fosters a sense of vital connection in all kinds of groups, from families to businesses.
+This passion extends into his group work which fosters a sense of vibrant community in all kinds of groups, from families to classrooms to businesses.
 He currently resides in Austin, Texas.

 Rebecca Lincoln, M.A., L.P.C.
 Hakomi Teacher is excited about bringing Hakomi to North Texas.
 She is a psychotherapist with the Samaritan Counseling Center of Tyler.
 She offers spiritually integrated counseling working with veterans, survivors of trauma, and individuals and families living with mental illness.
 In addition she is a veteran bodyworker of 25 years.
 She began her study of Hakomi in 1994 with the Hakomi for Bodyworkers Training.
 She has trained in the Matrixworks approach to groups as living systems and is a facilitator of the Right Use of Power Ethics training.
 In her teaching she brings a love for learning through the collaborative wisdom of the group.
 In addition, she has an appreciation of both the counseling and the bodywork fields.
 She enjoys helping individuals integrate Hakomi into their everyday life and professions.
 She is membership chair for The Piney Woods Counseling Association and is passionate about bringing excellence to counseling.